ippontech/blog-usa/posts/creating-your-first-truffle-project.md

    ```

     ![Ganache cli curl (pic missing)](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/01/ganache_cli_curl.png)

+    Looking back at our ganache client, we see a `web3_clientVersion` call.
     ![Ganache cli log (pic missing)](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/01/ganache_cli_log.png)

     As you can see, our client responds with a client version, which tells us which protocol to use.
 Don't worry, you probably won't have to deal with different protocol versions if you are reading this article.
 This is just a way to test that your client is running properly.

     These API calls (like `web3_clientVersion`) are part of Ethereum's protocols.
 Most clients will support the majority of these methods.
 For an explanation of these methods see the [JSON RPC docs](https://github.com/ethereum/wiki/wiki/JSON-RPC).